exakat/php-dictionary/dictionary/port.ini.rst

 A port is identified by a number, known as the port number, which is part of the addressing information used to direct the data to its destination.
 Port numbers are standardized across different systems and protocols.

-Ports are categorized into two types: TCP, Transmission Control Protocol, ports and UDP, User Datagram Protocol, ports.
+Ports are categorized into two types: ``TCP``, Transmission Control Protocol, ports and ``UDP``, User Datagram Protocol, ports.
 TCP and UDP are both protocols used in the Internet Protocol Suite for transmitting data across networks, but they have different characteristics.

 .. code-block:: php